NaluKit/nalu/etc/wiki/09 Shell.md

 Nalu will look for a shell defined with the name 'applicationShell' and add it to the viewport (in case it is not the current shell).
 In case that a shell is already added to the viewport, Nalu will remove the current shell, call the `onDetach`-method and add the new shell to the viewport.

 Depending on the Nalu processor plugin that is used, a shell implementation may look different.
-See the next paragraphs for more informations.
+See the next paragraphs for more information.

 ## Nalu Elemental2 plugin
 In case you are working with the **nalu-plugin-elemental2**, Nalu uses the id to look for nodes inside the DOM.